There are no products in your shopping cart.

 The NHS has useful information on why pelvic floor exercises are useful and how to do them.

 Macmillan Cancer Support improves the lives of people affected by cancer.
 They provide practical, medical and financial support and push for better cancer care.

 0808 808 0000

-Macmillan Cancer Support offers a generic toilet card as well as a toilet card specific to PRD, which provides a leaflet with a symptoms checklist for PRD.
-The toilet cards and key rings are designed to give you urgent access to a toilet when out in public.
-The cards are free.
+Macmillan Cancer Support offers a toilet card which is designed to give you urgent access to a toilet when out in public.
+The card is free.

 Jo’s Cervical Cancer Trust forum

 Many women use our Forum to discuss issues surrounding PRD and to seek and provide advice and support.